 The Artist Development and Juried Sound Recording Deadline is coming up on Thursday May 31, 2018.
-All Applications must be submitted by 11:59 PM PT.
+All Applications must be submitted by 11:59 PM PST.
 We advise you to start working on your Applications well ahead of time.
 Now is the time to update your bio, determine your project goals, write your Artist Development Plan, or prepare your JSR marketing plan.

 Last year, FACTOR received over 3000 applications to both the Artist Development Program and the Juried Sound Recording Program.
 FACTOR funded roughly one third of submitted projects, which means that both programs are pretty competitive.